The ability to focus is becoming rare

 Really take these numbers in and feel the truth of the matter.
 Your attention is valuable, and the person it is most valuable to is you.

 Taking control over your attention

 Ok, so what do we do?
 How do we stay focused in a world that seems to be grappling for our attention at all times.
 Well, there are a couple of things you can modify in your life to reap the benefits of focus mentioned earlier.

 Opting out of intrusive notifications

-The first thing would be to customize your devices in our by disabling the following:
+The first thing would be to disabling the following in your devices:

 - All message notification sounds (Whatsapp, Twitter, iMessage, Facebook etc.)